Price

 Day 3Sail the North Sea

 Edinburgh has been Scotland’s capital since the 15th century, despite the fact that the Union of the Crowns moved it to London in 1603.
 There is no capital quite like Edinburgh, with its gorgeous setting on green rocky hillocks and splendid views of the sea.
-Edinburgh Castle, home of the Scottish Crown Jewels and countless medieval treasures, overlooks the city from Castle Rock; and the Royal Mile unfurls Edinburgh’s architectural gems in all their finery, from the Canongate to St. Giles’s Cathedral to the Palace of Holyroodhouse, the Scottish residence of British royalty.
+Edinburgh Castle, home of the Scottish Crown Jewels and countless medieval treasures, overlooks the city from Castle Rock.
+The Royal Mile unfurls Edinburgh’s architectural gems in all their finery, from the Canongate to St. Giles’s Cathedral to the Palace of Holyroodhouse, the Scottish residence of British royalty.

 Day 5Orkney Islands (Kirkwall), Scotland

 The history of the Scottish Orkney Islands dates back millennia.
-Neolithic remains, including the ancient site of Brodgar, predate Stonehenge and the Pyramids.
+Neolithic remains, including the ancient site of Brodgar, predate Stonehenge and the Egyptian pyramids.
 The 13th-century Norse Orkneyinga Saga told of Vikings who ruled here.
 Later, the earls took over, and the French Renaissance palace that remains is a legacy to their grandeur.
 Another castle, Balfour, stands regally in a stark landscape.
 While the northern Europeans greatly influenced this hauntingly beautiful archipelago, consider the Italian Chapel, built by the hands of Italian prisoners during wartime.

 Day 6Shetland Islands (Lerwick), Scotland

-Day 7Sail the Norwegian Sea
+Day 7 - 8Sail the Norwegian Sea

-Day 8Honningsvåg (Nordkapp), Norway
+Day 9Honningsvåg, Norway

 Honningsvåg overlooks a pristine bay of the Barents Sea on Magerøya Island.
 This unassuming enclave grew mainly on the fishing industry, like so many in this remote region.
 Honningsvåg has ample charms, including a rich Sami culture and a deep love of the birdlife that lives here.
 But it is the surrounding beauty that draws visitors: starkly beautiful tundra dotted with mountain birch trees, distant rocky islands and rolling slopes that ascend into mountains.
 One of Europe’s most stunning natural sights, Nordkapp, or North Cape, rises on the island’s rugged northern coast.

-Day 9Tromsø, Norway
+Day 10Tromsø, Norway

 Tromsø is Norway’s most northerly city and has long been considered the gateway to the Arctic.
-During the summer months, pretty wooden houses exude an air of sophistication as they bask beneath the glow of the Midnight Sun.
+During the summer months, pretty wooden houses exude an air of sophistication as they bask beneath the glow of the midnight sun.
 Winter brings pristine landscapes surrounded by snowcapped peaks and the aurora borealis, whose magical lights dance across the nighttime skies.
 World-renowned explorers have set sail from Tromsø’s shores; Roald Amundsen, Norway’s first son and the first explorer to reach both poles, is commemorated with a bronze statue in the city.

-Day 10Lofoten (Leknes), Norway
+Day 11Lofoten (Leknes), Norway

 The Lofoten Islands stretch 118 miles into the Norwegian Sea from Norway’s coast.
 Ships in the archipelago’s cozy fishing harbors are dwarfed by the hulking massifs rising from the waters.
 The setting was ideal for Norse settlements in the early Viking Age.
 Cod has long been harvested from these waters as they come here to spawn.
 More recently, the fish have been caught from traditional rorbus, charming cottages that hover above the waters on stilts.
 The Lofoten Islands are beautiful any time of year, but the summertime midnight sun illuminates their magnificent glory.

-Day 11Sail the Norwegian Sea
+Day 12Sail the Norwegian Sea

-Day 12Geiranger, Norway
+Day 13Geiranger, Norway

 Geiranger is the gateway to some of coastal Norway’s most magnificent natural treasures.
 Nearby, the Seven Sisters Waterfall tumbles 1,000 feet into the fjord’s water, while directly across the fjord, the Suitor Waterfall also plunges down a steep face.
 The overlook known as Eagle’s Bend towers 2,000 feet above the village, accessed via a winding mountain road with 11 hairpin turns.
 The Norwegian Fjord Center puts all this natural splendor into perspective with fascinating exhibits.